NataliaNadolna/Digits-detection-and-classification/README.md

 ## Training the model
 ### Parametres
-I achieved the best results with the following parameters:
+The best results were achieved with the following parameters:
 * 10 hidden units
 * 5 epochs
 * learning rate: 0.004